AV Mazzega Blue & White Glass Chandelier

 Designers that worked for AV Mazzega – Mazzega 1946 are among others Carlo Nason, Aldo Nason, Christophe Pillet, Michele De Lucchi, Giovanni Barbato, Paolo Piva, Sam Baron, Gasmi Chafik, Oriano Favaretto and Riccardo Giovanetti.

-Same colours used for these chandeliers by AV Mazzega
+Same colours used for other lamps made by AV Mazzega